 Doctors and health experts know this because heart disease has been found to be quite rare in societies where people don’t eat processed foods.
 No matter what age you are and what condition your heart is in, it’s never too late to switch to a healthy diet.
 To get you started, here are 7 superfoods that are directly linked to improving heart health and preventing heart attacks.

 The popularity of kale as a superfood is well deserved.
 It is filled with loads of heart-healthy antioxidants, fiber, folate, potassium, vitamin E, and omega-3 fatty acids.
 It also contains lutein which has been found to provide protection against early atherosclerosis.
-Glucoraphanin, an unusual compound found
+Glucoraphanin, an unusual compound found in kale activates a protective protein known as Nrf2 which creates a protective coating in your arteries that prevents plaque formation.

 2. Dark Chocolate